Pros & Cons Of Using Square Online Ordering For Restaurants

-Square For Restaurants online ordering offers menu syncing, commision-free delivery, QR code ordering, and many other features that restaurants need to stay competitive.
+Square For Restaurants online ordering offers menu syncing, commission-free delivery, QR code ordering, and many other features restaurants need to stay competitive.

 Table of Contents

 Square online ordering is a feature of Square point of sale that allows you to build your own website, lets customers order pick-up or delivery from home, and accepts payments—giving your restaurant access to a wider array of customers.
 It also has a free plan that only charges for processing fees and more advanced, paid plans.